IndrajeetPatil/ggstatsplot/README.md

   xalpha = 0.6,                                   # transparency for x-axis marginal distribution
   yalpha = 0.6,                                   # transparency for y-axis marginal distribution
   centrality.para = "median",                     # which type of central tendency lines are to be displayed
-  width.jitter = 0.2,                             # amount of horizontal jitter for data points
+  point.width.jitter = 0.2,                       # amount of horizontal jitter for data points
-  height.jitter = 0.4,                            # amount of vertical jitter for data points
+  point.height.jitter = 0.4,                      # amount of vertical jitter for data points
   messages = FALSE                                # turn off messages and notes )
 ```